appwrite/rfc/019-multi-storage-support.md

 - Resume/CV : [View Here]()

 ## Summary
-As part of the ongoing progress of implementing multiple storage support to make appwrite agnostic, I propose to implement a BackBlaze storage adapter.
+As part of the ongoing progress of implementing multiple storage support to make appwrite agnostic, I propose to implement a BackBlaze and Linode Object storage adapter.
-BackBlaze B2 has been a go to alternative for AWS S3, among users.
-By implementing this adapter, the user will now be able to choose to store their files in Backblaze B2.
+BackBlaze B2 and Linode object storage has been a go to alternative for AWS S3 among users.
+By implementing these adapters, the user will now be able to choose to store their files in Backblaze B2 or Linode Object Storage.

 [summary]: #summary